 Somerville, Massachusetts.
 A city with an entire day devoted to Marshmallow Fluff.
 Population 81,322.
 Hipster Population?
 Too goddamn many.
 Every block in Somerville has its own name so you better start getting acquainted with all of them.
 Somerville is a city with major quirks.
 Guerilla Art is nestled into even the tiniest of cracks, there’s a mural on every corner, and yetti’s can be found roaming the streets.
 Davis Square being the second to last stop on the Red Line tends to have the most action but there’s a lot more to Somerville than a T stop.
 By the way, it’s the T. Not the subway, the T.

 The locals don’t want you there.
 Really.
 Asheville, NC is one of the many cities on the rise.
 And though it’s mostly managed to keep it’s odd hippie vibe strong the hipsters are coming.
 Oh wait, they’re already there.

 Asheville has been attracting visitors for decades.
 Known for its sprawling music scene where local and traveling musicians come to perform at The Grey Eagle or Asheville Music Hall.
-You can watch a burlesque performance on most weekends at The Crow & Quill or hit up an alternative club night at the Odditorium.
+If you’re looking for a show you can watch a burlesque performance on most weekends at The Crow & Quill or hit up an alternative night at the Odditorium.

 1. Lafayette Cemetery No. 1